All posts in “Shopping”

 Patti’s favorite store in Cabo.
 Reasonably priced.
 A lady by the name of Jodie owns this store and has great customer service.

 Unique silver jewelry creations and very reasonable prices in this small store located on Marina Blvd. near Taco Loco, Rip’s Bar, Giggling Marling and Cabo Wabo.
 10% discount for cash.
+If you’re planning on proposing and looking for the best jewelry store near you, then you may check out LIV Jewelers.

 View HeavenInCabo Favorites Map in a larger map